Neaira (hetaera): Trial

 Sometime between 343 and 340 BC, Neaira was brought to trial by Theomnestus on behalf of his father-in-law Apollodorus, accused of xenias (representing herself as a citizen when in fact she was not).
 If she was convicted, the maximum penalty Neaira faced was being sold into slavery and having her property sold.
 Neaira herself would not have been permitted to speak at her trial, though she was probably present.

 The only surviving record of the trial is the speech given by Theomnestus and Apollodorus against Neaira and Stephanus, and the outcome is unknown.
 No records of Neaira exist after the trial.
-Modern commentators have noted the weaknesses in Apollodorus' arguments, though as the outcome of an Athenian trial depended heavily on what the parties involved could persuade the jury to accept, and how much of their dishonesty they could get away with, we cannot say for certain that the suit failed.
+Modern commentators have noted the weaknesses in Apollodorus' arguments, though as the outcome of an Athenian trial depended heavily on what the parties involved could persuade the jury to accept, and how much of their dishonesty they could get away with, it cannot be said for certain that the suit failed.